BlakeMcCulligh/Structural_Solver/README.md

 This program is <ins>not to be trusted</ins> with engineering calculations, and all results shall be verified by the user.

-This program is still in development, with ongoing changes.
+This program is still in development, undergoing constant changes, and has many incomplete features.
+Please report any errors that occur while using the program.